cairis-platform/cairis/docs/risks.rst

 A risk is the detriment arising from an attacker launching an attack, in the form of a threat, exploiting a system weakness, in the form of a vulnerability.
-Associated with each risk is a Misuse Case.
+Associated with each risk is a misuse case.
 This describes how the attacker (or attackers) behind the risk's threat exploits the risk's vulnerability to realise the risk.